What is USDZ?

 We don't just use these technologies; we master them.
 See how we create photorealistic worlds for leading brands.

-- USDZ (.usdz): A non-compressed archive (similar to "zip without zip") that bundles USD + assets. iOS/visionOS recognize it natively for AR previews (WebKit: AR in Safari).
+- USDZ (.usdz): An uncompressed archive (similar to “Zip without Zip”) that bundles USD + assets. iOS/visionOS natively recognize it for AR previews (WebKit: AR in Safari).

-USDZ uses USD Preview Surface - a PBR material close to the metal/roughness model.
-Read also PBR - Physically Based Rendering.
+USDZ uses USD Preview Surface —a PBR material closely based on the Metal/Roughness model.
+See also PBR – Physically Based Rendering.

 - Base Color / Albedo → diffuseColor